This hiking holiday in the Altiplano of Chile’s Atacama desert combines four days of treks with a vehicle tour to salt flats and altiplanic lakes.

 Enquire about booking

-One expert English speaking escorting guide, all ground private transportation as indicated, 2 hotel nights in San Pedro (2*), 4 nights camping, meals as indicated.
-Lunches on days 2 to 6 are box lunches.
+One expert English speaking trekking guide, all ground private transportation as indicated, 3 hotel nights in San Pedro (3*), 2 nights camping, sleeping mattress, meals as indicated.
+Lunches are box lunches.

 Flights and air taxes, Insurance, gratuities, sleeping bags and mats, items of personal nature.